Happiest Season: Reception

 Leah Greenblatt of Entertainment Weekly gave the film a B+ and described it as "a smart, heartfelt comedy whose small flaws are easily blotted out by bigger charms."
 Reviewing the film for the Chicago Tribune, Michael Phillips gave it three out of four stars, saying that, despite his general distaste for movies revolving around a secret, "It works.
 It's built.
 And the people seem real, or at least reality-adjacent."

 Several reviews named Mary Holland (who played Jane) as the film's breakout star.

 Happiest Season won the 2021 GLAAD Media Award for Outstanding Film (Wide Release) and received Special Recognition for its soundtrack.

 Future

-In December 2020, DuVall said "I would love to do a sequel.
+In December 2020, DuVall said, "I would love to do a sequel.
 I mean, I have a couple of ideas.
 We all had such a great time making the movie that we were talking about it then.
 But it was also just like, who knew if anybody would care about the movie or not?
 So I definitely am more than open to it."
-In May 2021, Mary Holland said that the sequel is in "early stages".
+In May 2021, Holland said that the sequel is in "early stages".